-But with a marketing automation software, you would garner insight into your marketing ROI and pinpoint what works and what doesn’t.
+But with marketing automation software, you would garner insight into your marketing ROI and pinpoint what works and what doesn’t.

-Without automating your marketing, you’d find it arduous to nurture unengaged customers.
+Without automating your marketing, you’d find it arduous to nurture inactive customers.
 While you struggle to keep them engaged with activities and try to keep a stable presence in front of these leads, your competitors would wedge through.

 Research has it that 47% of larger purchases are from nurtured leads in comparison to non-nurtured leads.
-So, if you feel that you are losing opportunities, then it’s sensible to invest in the right automation tools that will help you deliver relevant content based on how your leads interact with your emails, website, and social channels.
+So, if you feel that you are losing opportunities, then it’s sensible to invest in the right automation tools that will help you deliver relevant content based on how your leads interact with your emails, website, and social media channels.